LouisChen15/ConstructionSite-10k-Implementation/README.md

 This repository contains implementation scripts and utilities for working with the **ConstructionSite 10k** dataset, a vision-language dataset designed for construction inspection tasks.

-The dataset is hosted on 🤗 [Hugging Face Datasets: ConstructionSite](https://huggingface.co/datasets/LouisChen15/ConstructionSite) and provides **10,013 construction site images** with rich annotations for captioning, safety violation detection, VQA, and visual grounding for Visual Language Model (VLM) training and testing.
+The dataset is hosted on 🤗 [Hugging Face Datasets: ConstructionSite 10k](https://huggingface.co/datasets/LouisChen15/ConstructionSite) and provides **10,013 construction site images** with rich annotations for captioning, safety violation detection, VQA, and visual grounding for Visual Language Model (VLM) training and testing.

 ---